CallMePin/RockPaperScissors/README.md

 # RockPaperScissors
-A game of rock, paper, scissors
+A game of rock, paper, scissors created in Javascript and played in the console.